Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 public static void setAdvertisingIdentifier(final String advertisingIdentifier);
 ```

-o *advertisingIdentifier* is a String that provides developers with a simple, standard system to continue to track the Ads through their apps
+*advertisingIdentifier* is a string that provides developers with a simple, standard system to track the Ads through their apps

 #### **Example**